holoviz-topics/EarthML/doc/README.md

 To clean them out I recommend you run `git clean -xfdi doc`.
 But be careful.

 > This is kind of terrible, but if you want to generate just one example you
 > can generate just the rst for that example.
-That would looks like:
+That would look like:
 >
 > ```
 > nbsite generate-rst --org pyviz-topics --project-name earthml --offset 1 --nblink=top --skip '.*topics/.*,.*02.*,.*03.*,.*04.*,.*05.*,.*06.*'